-National Seniors believes safe and secure housing should be viewed as a fundamental requirement in building a prosperous country.
+Safe and secure housing should be viewed as a fundamental requirement in building a prosperous country.
 It is not a welfare issue.
 Stable housing contributes economically to society and provides a base for study, work and raising a family.
-Failure to provide housing results in
+Failure to provide housing results in both social and economic consequences including homelessness, physical and mental issues, interpersonal violence with associated policing and justice requirements and welfare dependency.